KaliumPuceon/Half-Beat/README.md

 "Please stop doing the music crimes" - Vulpes, 2018

-"Kalium, this is a very bad things and I want to pin a medal on your face" - Barometz, 2018
+"Kalium, this is a very bad thing and I want to pin a medal on your face" - Barometz, 2018

 "Ye gods, this is horrific" - Multiplexd, 2018